Visa application process

 Make sure you allow enough time before your departure date to schedule an appointment to have your application reviewed.

-Check on the average appointment wait times to ensure that you are able to submit your application three months to two weeks prior to your departure date for a long stay visa and 6 months to two weeks to your departure date for a short stay visa.
+Check on the average appointment waiting time to ensure that you are able to submit your application three months to two weeks prior to your departure date for a long stay visa, and 6 months to two weeks prior to your departure date for a short stay visa.

-In most cases, the consular services use external service providers to receive visa applicants and their documents.
-The consular services nonetheless remain fully responsible for reviewing applications and making visa issuance decisions.
+In most cases, the consular services use external service providers to receive visa applicants and collect their documents.
+The consular services nonetheless remain fully responsible for processing and making decisions on visa applications.

 You will find all the necessary details to make an appointment on the country of application page.

-You must attend your appointment with all the required documents.
-Also bring a copy of each document, including the passport and its ID pages.
+You must attend your appointment with all the required documents (CERFA and receipt).

-The service provider (or consulate) will receive you, review your application, collect the visa fee, capture your biometric data (photo and fingerprints) and retain your passport and the copies of all your supporting documents in order to forward them to the consulate.
+The service provider (or consulate) will receive you, review your application, collect the visa fee, collect your biometric data (photo and fingerprints) and keep your passport and the copies of all your supporting documents in order to forward them to the consulate.

-The visa application submission will take approximately 20 minutes at the visa centre.
+The visa application process will take approximately 20 minutes at the visa centre.

 All visas issued by France are biometric visas.

-If you hold a biometric Schengen visa issued within 59 months, either bearing the mention ‘VIS’ or issued after March 2016, your previous biometric data can be re-used.
+If you hold a biometric Schengen visa issued in the past 59 months, your previous biometric data can be re-used.

 Visa application fees are composed of :